tfp-photonics/treams/_sources/dev.rst.txt

 Within MSYS2 install `mingw-w64-x86_64-gcc`.

 The compilation is steered from the command line.
-First go into the directory of ptsa.
+First go into the directory of treams.
 Then, set up your path by prepending the direction for MSYS2's mingw64 binaries with ``set PATH=C:\msys64\mingw64\bin;%PATH%`` (adjust accordingly if you have installed MSYS2 with non-default parameters).
 Check that gcc from MSYS2 is recognized correctly